wizardstech/forge-hr/README.md

 ## Authentification :

-If you want to be able to authentify on the api, you need to generate a RSA key to generate JWT tokens.
+If this is the first time you use this project & you want to be able to auth on the api, you need to generate a RSA key to generate JWT tokens.

 You need to run these 3 commands :